 When soaking in warm water with this salt, the minerals and salts that are released into the water may be absorbed through your skin.
 This is like soaking in a mineral spring and absorbing all of its healing powers due to the combination of the water temperature and its rich, natural minerals.

-Why Take A Salt Bath
+Why Take A Detox Bath With Natural Salts

 Both Epsom and Himalayan salts provide almost all the same benefits when taken in a salt bath, except that their mineral contents are different.